 Balance Beam Skill Types

-A gymnast will compete several different skills on a beam depending on her competition level.
+A gymnast will compete for several different skills on a beam depending on her competition level.
 The most common balance beam skill types include:

 - Holds, Scales, and Handstands